c-benko/Cavity/README.md

 `cavity_pulse.py` runs a simulation of the circulating intracavity pulse as a function of cavity mirrors, input pulse duration and spectral bandwidth and outputs the circulating intracavity spectrum and pulse.

-`\Data` contains dispersion data of the mirrors used in the experiments.
+`Data/` contains dispersion data of the mirrors used in the experiments.

 `plotter.py` is just a display function.